sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 Header contains the message's “primary data”.

 * structures - *Array* *optional*. *Structures* field is an array of *[Structure](#structure)* objects that contain the information needed to interpret the data available in the message, such as the list of concepts used.
-Since SDMX 3.0.0, SDMX restful web servic requests can query data for several structures.
+Since SDMX 3.0.0, SDMX restful web service requests can query data for several structures.
 Each returned structure is presented separately.
 Also the underlying data are presented in separate data sets.
 * dataSets - *Array* *optional*. *DataSets* field is an array of *[dataSet](#dataset)* objects.
 That's where the data (i.e.: the observations) will be.

 Example: